a1k0n/a1k0n.github.io/_posts/2011-07-07-english-word-segmentation.markdown

 what does our program need to know about English to know whether one decoding is more likely than another?

-Breaking it down further: for each letter in our input string, is it more likely that a space comes after it or not?
-Obviously, making a choice in one part of the string can affect the rest of the string: If we see "orient", the most likely parsing depends on whether the following string is "al" (as in "oriental") or "er" (as in "or i enter").
+For each letter in our input string, is it more likely that a space comes after it or not?
+Making a choice in one part of the string can affect the rest of the string: If we see "segmenta", the most likely parsing depends on whether the following string is "tion" (as in "segmentation") or "coin" (as in "segment a coin").

 To get this done requires solving two major subproblems: the algorithmic problem of finding the global maximum, and the engineering problem of